liquidvisual/vssa-1614/README.md

     <link rel="stylesheet" href="/assets/css/optimized.css">

 The same applies to the Javascript.
 That's probably the trickiest bit that's not so obvious.
+The end result will look like this:

+    <script src="/scripts/priority-optimized.js"></script> <!-- In the head -->

+    <script src="/scripts/optimized.js"></script> <!-- Before closing body -->

 ## Copy Over Partials in /_includes

 Templates reference partials from this folder.

-## Where Data Comes From
+# Where Data Comes From

 ### /_data